forestdb/forestdb.org/models/bayesian-data-analysis.md

     (list #f #f #f))))
 ~~~

 What is the posterior over the `bias weight`?
+(Query for: `biased-weight` and call `barplot` and the output).
 How does the posterior predictive look?
 What can you conclude about our bias coin model (with respect to this data)?

 # Response noise